Trump rally in Phoenix stirs speculation he may pardon ex-Sheriff Joe Arpaio

 The lawman made cracking down on illegal immigration a priority for his deputies, a stance that gained him national notoriety.
 The brash, unapologetic sheriff also became a favorite of conservative cable television commentators, while immigrant rights activists viewed him as a villain.

-The 85-year-old could face up to six months in jail when he is sentenced October 5.
-His attorneys have said they would appeal the verdict to get a jury trial.
+The 85-year-old could face up to six months in jail when he is sentenced on October 5.

 A media-savvy sheriff